 Difficult and painful history of Ukraine – the time of plundering, arson, destruction in the incredibly beautiful and moving street show.

-Script and directed by Iaroslav Fedoryshyn, Set Alla Fedoryshyna (honoured artist of Ukraine), directing cooperation and lighting Krzysztof Dubiel, Sound Sergiy Kondratowych/ Mykoła Kshanovskiy.
+Script and directed by Iaroslav Fedoryshyn, Set Alla Fedoryshyna (honoured artist of Ukraine), directing cooperation and lighting Krzysztof Dubiel, Sound Sergiy Kondratowych/ Mykola Kshanovskii.

-Cast: Tetiana Tkachenko / Halyna Strychak, Nataliya Marchak, Nataliya Łukashonok, Petro Mykytiuk (honoured artist of Ukraine), Volodymir Hubanov (honoured artist of Ukraine) / Maria Kovalyk, Volodymyr Chukhonkin, Taras Yurychko/ Vira Ryfiak, Yurij Pylypchuk / Viktoria Zholinska, Oleksandr Chekmarov / Nataliya Terlecka, Evgenij Pietrov, Yaroslav Kornichuk, Yurij Shorobura.
+Cast: Tetiana Tkachenko / Halyna Strychak, Nataliya Marchak, Nataliya Łukashonok, Petro Mykytiuk (honoured artist of Ukraine), Volodymir Hubanov (honoured artist of Ukraine) / Maria Kovalyk, Volodymyr Chukhonkin, Taras Yurychko/ Vira Ryfiak, Yurii Pylypchuk / Viktoria Zholinska, Oleksandr Chekmarov / Nataliya Terletska, Taras Kitsynyuk, Evgenij Pietrov, Yaroslav Kornichuk, Yurii Shorobura.